hemalkurani22/hemalkurani22/README.md

 When I’m not working on a project, you’ll find me diving into the next big innovation trend—or unwinding with photography, cooking/baking, badminton, or travel.

-Fun fact: I once learned how to sharpen a pencil at Trader Joe’s.

 Let’s connect: [LinkedIn](https://www.linkedin.com/in/hemalkurani/)